 There is probably not another downtown in the country that has undergone a more spectacular transformation during the past five years with high-rise office buildings, expensive urban apartments, world class hotels and sumptuous luxury condos jutting proudly into the Capital City skyline.

-Parsing through data with a savvy investigator’s eye is the kind of analysis that entrepreneurs, investors, developers, corporations and small business owners need to know, and that’s the objective of AQUILA Commercial’s fourth quarter 2017 report.
+Parsing through data with a savvy investigator’s eye is the kind of analysis that entrepreneurs, commercial real estate investors, developers, corporations and small business owners need to know, and that’s the objective of AQUILA Commercial’s fourth quarter 2017 report.

 With all due disclosure, this is my first freelance assignment since retiring from the Austin Business Journal as its real estate beat reporter of the past six years.